apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/backup-repo.md

 2. Generate credentials.

-   Access the login page by running `kubectl port-forward --namespace default svc/minio 9001:9001` and then accessing `127.0.0.1:9001`.
+   Access the login page by running `kubectl port-forward --namespace kb-system svc/minio 9001:9001` and then accessing `127.0.0.1:9001`.

    Once you are logged in to the dashboard, you can generate an `access key` and `secret key`.